-Many of us do not realize how essential a nice hot shower is on early mornings until our water heater stops working.
+Many of us do not realize how essential a nice hot shower is in the early mornings until our water heater stops working.
 Taking your water heater for granted can lead to very unpleasant mornings and even more unpleasant repair expenses.
-To avoid such troubles, follow these maintenance tips for your water heater from the experts at Bardi Heating & Air.
+To avoid such troubles, follow these maintenance tips for your water heater from the experts at Bardi Heating, Cooling & Plumbing.

 Know What Type of Water Heater You Have: